WooCommerce vs Shopify

 • Winner: Shopify

 • Shipping options.
-WooCommerce has three classes of shipping (free shipping, flat rate shipping, and local pickup) included by default, and the official WooCommerce shipping extension allows you to add label printing with USPS and DHL, and limited package tracking.
-There are, of course WooCommerce plugins that offer a greater variety and control of your shipping options.
+WooCommerce has three classes of shipping (free shipping, flat rate shipping, and local pickup) included by default, and the official WooCommerce shipping extension allows you to add label printing with USPS and DHL, as well as limited package tracking.
+There are, of course, WooCommerce plugins that offer a greater variety and control of your shipping options.
 Shopify partners with USPS, DHL Express, UPS, and Canada Post to simplify delivery options and offer shipping discounts.
 Merchants who want to keep shipping fast and simple will prefer Shopify, while those who want more control and specialty services will prefer WooCommerce.

 • Winner: Tie